Managed Microsoft 365 Services: A Great Deal for MSPs!

 One common myth MSPs have is that ‘support and maintenance needs disappear once Microsoft Office is moved to the cloud’.
 But the truth is managing a digital workplace in the cloud is challenging for businesses and they do need a cloud-managed service provider in that case.

-As of April 2020, there are about 600,000 companies in the USA alone that have adopted Microsoft Office 365 services.
-SMBs and enterprises that have migrated to O365, not only have come to trust the modern collaboration and content software but they also strongly rely on it.
+As of February 2023, there are about 1,354,969 users in the USA alone that have using Microsoft Office 365 services.
+SMBs and enterprises that have migrated to Microsoft 365, not only have come to trust the modern collaboration and content software but they also strongly rely on it.

-For companies, Office 365 migration is one of the many sides of the cloud spectrum while others are the challenges involved in managing and maintaining the O365 environment.
-Speaking from a decade’s experience, Office 365 consultants at Star Knowledge understand the problems our 600+ clients go through each day.
+For companies, Microsoft 365 migration is one of the many sides of the cloud spectrum while others are the challenges involved in managing and maintaining the O365 environment.
+Speaking from a decade’s experience, Microsoft 365 consulting at Star Knowledge understand the problems our 600+ clients go through each day.
 And they are as below:

 - Downtimes and performance issues